gamesdevhouse/Quiz-For-Kids2/README.md

 ## Features

-- Interactive quiz for kids.
+### Interactive quiz for kids
+An engaging and entertaining learning experience for children.
+It encourages them to participate actively and leanrn while having fun.
-- Multiple-choice questions with four answer options.
+### Multiple-choice questions with four answer options
-- Immediate feedback on each answer.
-- Keeps track of the user's score.
+By presenting four answer options per question, it´s easier for kids to answer and learn.
+### Score tracking
+The quiz keep track of the user´s score throughout the quiz which adds an element of competition and achievement, motivating kids to do their best.
-- Displays a summary of incorrect answers after completing the quiz.
+### Summary of incorrect answers
+After completing the quiz, the user can review a summary off the questions answered incorrectly including their own answer and the correct answer placed next to it.
+This allow the user to revisit and understand the topics they found challenging.
-- Option to restart the quiz and try again.
+### Option to restart the quiz and try again.
+With the "Try again" button the user can restart the quiz, giving the user the opportunity to reinforce their knowledge by attempting the quiz multiple times.
+### Styles
+The interface of the quiz follows the same colorscheme as the background image, ensuring a cohesive design.
+Uppercase letters are used, throughout, for enhanced readability and font families are chosen with the target audience in mind.

 ## Screenshots